barbarer/py4e-int/_sources/regex/writecode.rst

             .. activecode:: regex_writecode5a
                 :optional:

-                # Import regex
+                In the function definition, create a regex pattern to find 'z' and search the string with that pattern using re.search().
+If found, return "Found a match!", return "Not matched!" if not.
+                ~~~~
                 import re
-                # Define match_z
                 def match_z(text):
-                    # Create regex pattern to find z
                     patterns = '\w*z.\w*'
-                    # Search the string with the pattern
                     if re.search(patterns,  text):
-                        # If found, return positive
                         return 'Found a match!'
                     else:
-                        # If not included, return negative
                         return('Not matched!')

 #.